-22.0 PSHEE, SKILLS FOR LIFE AND STUDENT VOICE
+22.0 RSE, PSHEE, SKILLS FOR LIFE AND STUDENT VOICE

 - 22.1.
 The Foundation contributes to the safeguarding of children through the provision of a safe environment, enabling children to understand what is and is not reasonable behaviour, educating children to become safe and effective parents, and recognising harm and possible offences against children. - 22.2.
 One of the key ways this is achieved is through the delivery of our PSHEE programme which operates throughout the College.
 As one part of this programme, all students, regardless of faith or background, are taught how to stay safe online (including the dangers of cyber-bullying and sexting).
 In delivering this programme, the College refers to the resources of the UK Safer Internet Centre and CEOP's Thinkuknow website to ensure the most up to date resources are used.
-Further detail on the College PSHEE programme can be found in P5 Curriculum. - 22.3.
-The College also operates a College Parliament and a peer-mentoring programme as part of its commitment to ensuring children's voices are heard and that children feel listened to
+Further detail on the College PSHEE programme can be found in related document PSHEE and Skills for Life. - 22.3.
+The College also operates a College Parliament and a peer-mentoring programme as part of its commitment to ensuring children's voices are heard and that children feel listened to. - 22.4.
+The College is committed to delivering a programme of Health, Relationships and Sex Education, in line with current guidance: Relationships Education, Relationships and Sex Education and Health Education (July 2020).
+This is delivered through tutorials, PSHEE, Skills for Life, visiting speakers and workshops.